On this page:

 Undergraduate students who have earned these distinctions wear white cords in recognition of their achievements and have their level of distinction noted by their name in the printed program.
 The above information applies to undergraduate students only.
 Graduate students are required to maintain a certain grade point average, and Latin Honors do not apply to them.

-Latin Honor cords for the 2019 Spring (May) commencement will be available April 15, 2019, in the Student Union Administrative Office (210 Student Union).
+Latin Honor cords for the 2019 Fall (December) commencement will be available November 18, 2019, in the Student Union Administrative Office (210 Student Union).

 Requirements to Attain Latin Honors

 Latin Honors are based on meeting the minimum honors grade point average requirements for work attempted at Wright State University and for all college work attempted as of the end of the term in which the student graduates (that is, by the day on which term grades are due).
 In calculating cumulative grade point averages for honors, only the first grade earned for a course will be counted.
 To be eligible for academic honors at graduation, students must have earned at least 30 semester hours at Wright State University.
 Please keep in mind that transfer credits from other colleges and universities are also used to calculate the grade point average in determining Latin Honors.